 We also provide organizational and outreach support to the Arts Education Alliance of the Bay Area (AEABA), formerly Arts Providers Alliance of San Francisco, which is a consortium of Bay Area arts organizations that provides professional development for teaching artists and arts administrators.
 For more information on upcoming meetings, please visit the AEABA website.

 The Arts Commission co-organizes an annual arts education resource fair with AEABA, SFUSD, and the Asian Art Museum.
 The Arts Commission also co-hosts a bimonthly Arts Education Policy Roundtable with AEABA which is open to the public to discuss a range of topics such as the arts education field in the Bay Area, funding opportunities for arts providers, issues around assessment and evaluation, advocacy, and developments in the SFUSD and other city agencies that affect arts education.
-These meetings take place on the first Friday of alternating months from 10-11:30 AM in the Veteran’s Building at 401 Van Ness Avenue.
+These meetings take place on the first Friday of alternating months from 10-11:30 AM.
 See Important Dates for upcoming meetings.

 Additional programs we support include: